 This framework can be reviewed, revised, and expanded upon during annual (or more frequent) marketing planning sessions.
 The annual planning of marketing efforts should include both creative brainstorming sessions about new ways to get the word out and get people through the doors, as well as systematic scheduling of basic marketing and public relations mechanisms.
 Supervision and support provided by a committee of both board and staff members can help to concentrate the expertise and abilities that are needed to create and fulfill the plan.
 (This is a filled-in sample of Worksheet 6.2.)

-Main Marketing Goals: Goal 1: Reach families with kids in the education progr Goal 2: Involve jazz festival audience in programs year STRATEGIES RESPONSIBLE PARTY START DATE END DATE RESOURCES NEEDED Product(s) and Service(s) Develop one Mainstage performance each season that has family appeal.
+Main Marketing Goals:

+Goal 1: Reach families with kids in the education program.
+Goal 2: Involve jazz festival audience in programs year-round.

+STRATEGIES RESPONSIBLE START END RESOURCES STRATEGIES PARTY DATE DATE NEEDED Product(s) and Service(s) 1 1 Develop one Mainstage performance each season that has family appeal.
 Artistic Director Spring 2000 Fall 2000 \$15,000 Hold lectures and demonstrations by artists in schools.
 Education Director Spring 2000 Fall 2000 \$8,000 Book one Mainstage jazz performance each season.
-Artistic Director Spring 2000 Fall 2000 \$10,000 Conduct non-jazz mini-performances at the festival.
-Artistic Director Winter 2000 Summer 2000 \$5,000 Distribution Create a partnership with local Y to present perform- ances for families on its stage.
+Conduct non-jazz mini-performances at the festival.
+Artistic Director Spring 2000 Winter 2000 Fall 2000 \$10,000 Conduct non-jazz mini-performances at the festival.
+Artistic Director Winter 2000 Summer 2000 \$5,000 Distribution Create a partnership with local X to present perform- ances for families on its stage.
 Outreach Coordinator Winter 2000 Winter 2001 \$4,000 Sell discounted tickets to other performances at jazz festival.
 Marketing Director Spring 2000 Summer 2000 \$800 Pricing Create special family discount subscription rate.
 Marketing Director Spring 2000 Spring 2001 \$900 Offer coupons for other performances to those attending jazz festival.
-Marketing Director Spring 2000 Summer 2000 \$500 Promotion , , Create photo exhibit in lobby of jazz festival high- lighting other offerings.
-Marketing Director Winter 2000 Summer 2001 \$3,500 Design brochures geared toward families and distribute them via direct mail to Y family members.
+Marketing Director Spring 2000 Summer 2000 \$500 Promotion Create photo exhibit in lobby of jazz festival high- lighting other offerings.
+Marketing Director Winter 2000 Summer 2001 \$3,500 Design brochures geared toward families and distribute Them via direct mail to X family members.
 Marketing Director Spring 2000 Fall 2001 \$4,000